horus20/motherminter-push/README.md

 # Push.
-Send, receive and spend Minter coins with ease.
+Light web wallet to send, receive and spend Minter coins with ease.

 ## Description